ayushdogra/ayush-frontend-calender/README.md

 ```

 This is a calendar application component made in React that returns the weekend dates between a date range selected by the user.
-This task was given to me by SupplyHouse.

 Here is the live link to the project:
 https://ayush-supplyhouse-frontend.vercel.app/